-Our cash surplus percentage (i.e. cash inflow from operating activities as a percentage of income) was 23% in 2022/23, which was slightly below the percentage achieved in 2021/22 of 29%.
-Our modelled cash inflow for 2023/24 of 10% reflects the planned additional investment in our activities as mentioned above, although we still expect our cash operating surplus to be higher than our accounting surplus because of two non-cash amounts which reduce the latter but not the former in all of the above years, namely the LGPS actuarial adjustment and depreciation.
-Although the forecast percentage for 2023/24 would be lower than previous years, it would still be close to the sector average for 2021/22 of 12%.
+Our cash surplus percentage (i.e. cash inflow from operating activities as a percentage of income) was 12% in 2023/24, which was below the percentage achieved in 2022/23 of 23%.
+Our modelled cash inflow for 2024/25 of 3% reflects the rise in expenditure as mentioned above, although we still expect our cash operating surplus to be higher than our accounting surplus because of depreciation, which reduces our accounting surplus but does not impact on our cash operating surplus.
+The 2022/23 sector average was 7%.